 Friends of Peirce Mill

-William McLeod, President
+William McLeod, Treasurer

 Bill is the executive director of Historic Dupont Circle Main Streets.
 From 2002-2006, he was the executive director of the Mount Vernon (DC) Triangle Community Improvement District.
 Earlier, he led Barracks Row Main Street, revitalizing 8th Street, SE, and winning a Great American Main Street Award.
 Bill also has worked for the National Trust for Historic Preservation.
 Bill was jogging through Rock Creek Park in 1993 and stopped to visit Peirce Mill.
 Disappointed to hear that the mill was inoperable, he became an early member of FOPM and volunteer interpreter.
 Bill became the volunteer coordinator in 2014 and co-led the redesign of the FOPM website.

 John DeFerrari, Secretary